Skip to main content

 Disclaimer for Fmtechie Blog

-If you require any more information or have any questions about our site's disclaimer, please feel free to contact us by email at arunkumarkrish1234@gmail.com.
+If you require any further information or have questions about our site's disclaimer, please contact us by email at arunkumarkrish1234@gmail.com.

 From our website, you can visit other websites by following hyperlinks to external sites.
 While we strive to provide only quality links to useful and ethical websites, we have no control over the content and nature of these sites.
 These links do not imply a recommendation for all the content found on these sites.
-Site owners and content
+Site owners and content may change without notice.

-Please be also aware that when you leave our website, other sites may have different privacy policies and terms which are beyond our control.
-Please be sure to check the Privacy Policies of these sites as well as their "Terms of Service" before engaging in any business or uploading any information.
+Please be aware that when you leave our website, other sites may have different privacy policies and terms beyond our control.
+We advise you to review the Privacy Policies and Terms of Service of these sites before engaging in any business or uploading any information.

 Consent

-By using our website, you hereby consent to our disclaimer and agree to its terms.
+By using our website, you hereby consent to this disclaimer and agree to its terms.

-Should we update, amend or make any changes to this document, those changes will be prominently posted here.
+Should we update, amend, or make any changes to this document, those changes will be prominently posted here.

 Comments